Atharv-Nalwade/GEMS-Backend_Assignment/README.md

 6. Inside the `src/config/config.json` file, under the `development` section, provide your MySQL database credentials: username, password, and database name.
 7. Execute `npx sequelize-cli db:migrate` to execute the database migrations and create the necessary tables.
 8. Execute `npx sequelize-cli db:seed:all` to execute the seed file and create the initial invitee entry.
+9. Then considering you are in the root directory execute `cd src` followed by `node index.js` to run teh file and teh server would be started

+## Packages Used

+The following packages are used in this project:

+- **bcrypt** (Version 5.1.0): A library for hashing passwords and comparing hashed passwords.
+- **body-parser** (Version 1.20.2): Middleware for parsing incoming request bodies.
+- **dotenv** (Version 16.1.4): Loads environment variables from a `.env` file into `process.env`.
+- **express** (Version 4.18.2): Fast and minimalist web framework for Node.js.
+- **jsonwebtoken** (Version 9.0.0): JSON Web Token (JWT) implementation for generating and validating tokens.
+- **multer** (Version 1.4.5-lts.1): Middleware for handling file uploads.
+- **mysql2** (Version 3.3.5): MySQL client for Node.js that supports pooling and prepared statements.
+- **sequelize** (Version 6.32.0): A promise-based ORM for Node.js that supports multiple databases.
+- **sequelize-cli** (Version 6.6.1): Command-line interface for Sequelize ORM.

+These packages provide various functionalities such as user authentication, data storage and retrieval, file handling, and more.

 ### Signup API